oscarbvf/meu_app_teste/README.md

    Note: The app also uses Turbo (via Hotwire) for faster navigation without full page reloads, which is fully compatible with Pundit’s redirection and flash messages.

+## Development Practices

+### Environment Variables
+This project uses the `dotenv` gem to manage environment variables securely and efficiently.
+Configuration values such as API keys, secret tokens, and other sensitive data are stored in a `.env` file, which is excluded from version control.
+This allows different environments (development, staging, production) to use separate configurations without exposing secrets.

+### Code Style
+This project uses `Rubocop` to enforce Ruby style guidelines and maintain code consistency.
+Running Rubocop helps identify and correct formatting issues, unused variables, bad naming, and other common problems.
+This contributes to a more readable, maintainable, and professional codebase.

 ## What I Learned

 - How to create a new Rails project